mrabanda/YumYum/README.md

 - See a list of meals prepared by cooks in your area.

-- Search for meals by cuisine or zip code.
+- Search for meals by zip code. (use zip code 07310 to test)

 - Select a meal to go to the cook's menu page and see details.

 - Add meals from the menu to your cart.

-- View cart to increase, decrease, and delete meals.
+- View cart in sidebar to increase, decrease, and delete meals.

 - Checkout with Stripe to pay for meals.